Dutch pollutant standards

-Dutch Standards are environmental pollutant reference values (i.e., concentrations in environmental medium) used in environmental remediation, investigation and cleanup.
+Dutch Standards are environmental pollutant reference values (i.e., concentrations in environmental media) used in environmental remediation, investigation and cleanup.

 Barring a few exceptions, the target values are underpinned by an environmental risk analysis wherever possible and apply to individual substances.
 In most cases, target values for the various substances are related to a national background concentration that was determined for the Netherlands.

 Groundwater target values provide an indication of the benchmark for environmental quality in the long term, assuming that there are negligible risks for the ecosystem.
 For metals a distinction is made between deep and shallow groundwater.
 This is because deep and shallow groundwater contain different background concentrations.
 An arbitrary limit of 10 metres has been adopted.
 The target values shown below are for 'shallow' groundwater, 0 – 10 m depth.